Project-Sothea/Sothea-Backend/DOCS.md

 The center of the backend is the patients entity, a representation of a patient's data.
 A patient comprises the following categories, each with their own fields:
-Patient SQL schema: `/sql/patients_setup.sql`
+Patient SQL schema: `/db/schema/patients.sql`
-Patient Golang struct schema: `/entities`
+Patient Golang struct schema: `/entities/models.go`

+- Patient Details (demographics: name, DOB, gender, village, etc.)
-- Admin
+- Admin (per-visit: reg date, queue number, pregnancy, etc.)
 - Past Medical History
 - Social History
 - Vital Statistics
 - Height and Weight
 - Visual Acuity
 - Fall Risk
+- Dental
+- Physiotherapy
 - Doctor's Consultation

 Patients go through the physical health screening stations with the admin station first, and the rest having no guaranteed order.
-Hence, if a patient exists, they will have an admin row, but may not have the other categories present yet.
+Hence, if a patient exists, they will have a patient_details row and an admin row for each visit, but may not have the other categories present yet.
 Additionally, patients may have multiple visits, with multiple rows for each category, representing the previous years of visits.
-Every row in the patient database will have the following structure:
+Every visit row in the patient database will have the following structure:

 ```
 +------------+----------+-----------------------+